Hiring and managing home care for your loved one can be a challenging process.

 4. Managing caregiver distractions: Mobile phones

-A common concern in home care situations is if the caregiver is more engaged with their mobile phone than in the person they are caring for.
+A common concern in home care situations is whether the caregiver is more engaged with their mobile phone than with the person they are caring for.

 To address this issue, before the caregiver starts caring for your older adult, establish clear expectations about device usage during working hours.

-Make it clear that you expect the caregiver to prioritize your older adult’s needs and to let you know if they have any concerns or issues that come up.
+Make it clear that you expect the caregiver to prioritize your older adult’s needs and to notify you if they have any concerns or issues that arise.

 5. Addressing issues with caregivers